Misfitcompany/M-BER-RAFFLE-LEAFLET/README.md

 # PLEASE NOTE
 Minting the trait does not guarantee a raffle win; once the raffle has started, the holders of NFTs with the trait are the wallet addresses collected for the raffle drawing.

+Misfitcompany K.I.R | D.O.M will never ask for wallet seed/phrase/file NEVER share these with anyone for any reason.